 Insight days and spring weeks

 Insight days and weeks (often known as spring weeks) are short internships that range from a single day to two weeks in length.
 Doing an insight day or spring week will give you the chance to get a stronger feel for the bank’s work environment and culture, so start applying now.
-All of the big investment banks run placements aimed at first years; Goldman Sachs offers a two-week internship in London, Credit Suisse has a five-day spring internship and Bank of America Merrill Lynch offers a one-week spring or summer internship, for instance.
+All of the big investment banks typically run placements aimed at first years.
+Check out our internship listings to discover what's available.

 Beating off the competition

-You should start attending events and applying for insight days as soon as possible if you’re serious about launching a career in investment banking – deadlines usually fall in January or February.
+You should start attending events and applying for insight days as soon as possible if you’re serious about launching a career in investment banking – deadlines usually fall in January or February, but sometimes as early as November.
 Investment banking is a popular career option and recruitment rounds are extremely competitive.
 You will be up against lots of bright, motivated and proactive applicants, and you will probably find yourself playing catch-up in your penultimate and final years if you don’t take advantage of the opportunities available to you now.